-- Turn off your navigational lights, leave the anchor light on, if necessary. - Check the bilge for gas fumes and water.
-Operate the blower and bilge pump, if necessary. - Fill fuel tanks to prevent moisture due to condensation. - To prevent marine growth from accumulating on the hydraulic cylinder shafts, make sure trim tabs are up and propulsion unit drives are in the full IN position. - Lock ignition key switch and remove the ignition keys. - Stow and secure all equipment. - Pump bilges dry with manual switch. - · Close all water inlet seacocks. - If possible, inspect the hull and propellers for damage. - · Check for fuel, oil and water leaks. - Clean any spills, stains or moisture from the boat.
-Inspect sea strainers. - Turn battery selector switches to the OFF position. - Turn breakers on electrical panel to the OFF position. - Remove any food, garbage and wet gear from the boat. - Secure lockers, hatches and canvas as equipped.
+- Turn off all electrical items. - Check the bilge for water.
+Operate the bilge pump, if necessary. - Fill fuel tank to prevent moisture due to condensation. - Lock ignition key switch and remove the ignition keys. - Stow and secure all equipment. - If possible, inspect the propellers for damage. - · Check for fuel, oil and water leaks. - Clean any spills, stains or moisture from the boat. - Turn battery selector switch to the OFF position. - Remove any food, garbage and wet gear from the boat. - Secure storage areas, hatches and canvas as equipped.